LIAAD/Tweet2Story/README.md

 * [The Tweet2Story framework.](#how-to-use-tweet2story)
 * [The news articles annotated by the expert linguist (gold annotations).](#gold-annotation-dataset)

+Lastly, this repository also contains the current version of the short paper about the Tweet2Story framework that will be submitted to the [ECIR 2022](https://ecir2022.org/).

 ## How to use Tweet2Story